mickk-/mickk-.github.io/_drafts/over-expressive/back_again.md

 ```

 In turn we can convert this expression-as-type back again to the expression `declexpr<exprtype>()`.
-However it should be noted that since `declexpr` is *declared* but not *defined* (since it is hard
+However since `declexpr` is declared but not defined (since it is hard to produce an actual value of
-to produce an actual value of arbitrary type out of thin air) we can only use it in limited ways.
+arbitrary type out of thin air) we can only use it in limited ways.
 For instance:

 ```cpp
 using finalexprtype = decltype( ++declexpr<exprtype>() );
 ```

-As signalled by the tell-tale use of expression-`decltype`, we have computed an expression-as-type
-yet again.
-It is a type equivalent to `declype( ++expr )` where `expr` is our starting expression.
+We have computed an expression-as-type yet again.
+It is a type equivalent to `decltype( ++expr )`
-We have demonstrated is a way to carry around expression simulacra in the guise of types.
+where `expr` is our starting expression.
+In other words we have demonstrated a way to carry around
+expressions in the guise of types.

 Why does this matter?
 Let's take a look at `std::is_constructible_v`: